For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 11. Earn money from walking

-We all know about the main benefits of walking: it's free, it helps you stay healthy and it doesn't impact your carbon footprint.
+We all know about the main benefits of walking: it's free, helps you stay healthy and doesn't impact your carbon footprint.
 But what if we told you there was a fourth reason to walk everywhere?

 We won't lie, you won't become a millionaire from paid walking apps.
 But keep your phone on you while you're out and about, and you might find you're able to get free gift cards for stores you already use.